larsjuvik/hasher/README.md

 ![GitHub License](https://img.shields.io/github/license/larsjuvik/hasher)
 ![Static Badge](https://img.shields.io/badge/made_with-C%23-blue)

-**This project is still in a alpha - expect the software to have errors.**
+**This project is still in alpha - expect the software to have errors.**

 A cross-platform, simple-to-use application for verifying hashes of files, free for everyone.
 Made with .NET MAUI.